HimplHeap Entailment

 First Pass

-In the previous chapter, we have introduced the type hprop and the key operators over this type: \[], \[P], p ~~> v, H1 \* H2, Q1 \*+ H2, and \ x, H.
+In the previous chapter, we introduced the type hprop and the key operators over this type: \[], \[P], p ~~> v, H1 \* H2, Q1 \*+ H2, and \ x, H.

 In order to state the reasoning rules of Separation Logic, we need to introduce the "entailment relation" on heap predicates.
 This relation, written H1 ==> H2, asserts that any heap that satisfies H1 also satisfies H2.
 We also need to extend the entailment relation to postconditions.
 We write Q1 ===> Q2 to asserts that, for any result value v, the entailment Q1 v ==> Q2 v holds.

-For example, the "consequence-frame rule", exploited by the tactic xapp for reasoning about every function call, is stated using entailements for pre- and postconditions.
-This rule explains how to derive a triple of the from triple t H Q, knowing that the term t admits the specification triple t H1 Q1.
-There are two requirements: First, the precondition H must decompose into H1, which denotes the precondition expected by the specification, and the remaining part, called H2.
-Second, the targeted postcondition Q must be a consequence of the conjunction of Q1, which denotes the postcondition asserted by the specification, and H2, which denotes the remaining part that has not been affected during the evaluation of the term t.
-The formal statement is as follows.
+Both entailment relations ==> and ===> appear in the statement of the "consequence-frame rule", exploited by the tactic xapp for reasoning about every function call.
+This rule explains how to derive a triple of the form triple t H Q, knowing that the term t admits the specification triple t H1 Q1.
+There are two requirements: First, the precondition H must decompose into H1, which denotes the precondition expected by the specification, and some remaining part, H2.
+Second, the targeted postcondition Q must be a consequence of the conjunction of Q1, which denotes the postcondition asserted by the specification, and H2, which again denotes the remaining part, which should not have been affected during the evaluation of the term t.

 Lemma triple_conseq_frame : H2 H1 Q1 t H Q,